jhc13/taggui/README.md

 Exporting the images to a directory allows different options.
 By choosing the preset for the target AI model many important settings are automatically set.

+`Image selection`:
+Select whether all images, or those with the current filter or only the currently selected images should be exported.

+`Preset`:
+Choose a given preset or `manual` to set your own values.

 `Resolution`:
 The native resolution of the model, like 1024 for SDXL or Flux.